Can I build this GEO myself, or do I need a service like ROZZ?

 AI systems perform real-time fetches during answer synthesis.
 Slow or blocked content gets skipped.

-DIY Reality: Ongoing performance monitoring required.
+DIY extractability requires ongoing performance monitoring.
 Each new feature (chatbots, analytics, pop-ups) can break extractability.
-You'll need dedicated DevOps monitoring as AI crawler behavior changes.
+Dedicated DevOps monitoring is required as AI crawler behavior changes.
+Expect 20-30 hours monthly maintenance once implemented.

 Extractability extends beyond text.